 8. Strategic Advice from the Experts

 Tim suggests that expert advice can help you out in this scenario.
 Experts diagnose the cause of the frozen growth of a firm.
 An expert proposes a solution to pace up commercial growth based on studies, analysis, researches, and their experience.
-Meanwhile, you could always look up-to competitors and check how they are scaling the business in comparison with the growth of finances.
+Meanwhile, you could always look at your competitors and check how they are scaling the business in comparison with the growth of finances.

 9. Explore other Income Sources

 Digital nomads can devise a paid membership plan to earn some extra cash as a subscription fee.
 Your true fans will buy your subscription to keep themselves updated about your activities and products.
-Tim cautions not to overcharge your fans.
+Even so, Tim cautions not to overcharge your fans.

 That being said, that monetization of content through Google Adsense and other advertisers can also contribute to your income.
-If an entrepreneur uses these tips and tips by Tim Ferriss, he can achieve financial security to some extent.

 10. Best Merger Options for a Startup